Loudoun County, Virginia

 Loudoun County (/ˈlaʊdən/) is in the northern part of the Commonwealth of Virginia in the United States.
 In 2020, the census returned a population of 420,959, making it Virginia's third-most populous county.
-Loudoun County's seat is Leesburg.
+The county seat is Leesburg.
 Loudoun County is part of the Washington–Arlington–Alexandria, DC–VA–MD–WV Metropolitan Statistical Area.

-As of 2020, Loudoun County had a median household income of $147,111.
-Since 2008, the county has been ranked first in the U.S. in median household income among jurisdictions with a population of 65,000 or more.
+As of 2023, Loudoun County had a median household income of $156,821, the highest of any county or county equivalent in the nation.

 History

+18th century

 Loudoun County was established in 1757 from Fairfax County.
 The county is named for John Campbell, Fourth Earl of Loudoun and governor general of Virginia from 1756 to 1759.
 Western settlement began in the 1720s and 1730s with Quakers, Scots-Irish, Germans and others moving south from Pennsylvania and Maryland, and also by English and enslaved Africans moving upriver from Tidewater.

-By the time of the American Revolution, it was Virginia's most populous county.
+By the time of the American Revolution, Loudoun County was Virginia's most populous county.
 It was also rich in agriculture, and the county's contributions of grain to George Washington's Continental Army earned it the nickname "Breadbasket of the Revolution."